Search

 While respecting confidentiality and privacy as part of their workplace violence and harassment prevention policy, employers should also take responsibility to:

-Establish a support network: Various workplace parties can offer support and assistance to employees experiencing family violence.
+Establish a support network: Various workplace parties can offer support and assistance to workers experiencing violence.
 Working together in a team that may include the supervisor, trusted co-worker, human resources, Employee Assistance Program (EAP) provider, and union representatives may be a helpful approach to providing a supportive network.
 The employer may also be able to help connect the individual to support services available in the local area.

 • Asking for a recent photograph or description of the abuser.
-Alert others such as security and reception so they are aware of who to look for.
+Alert others, such as security and reception, so they are aware of who to look for.

 • Providing a well-lit parking spot near the building, or escorting the affected individual to their car or to public transit.